FinanceReasoning: Benchmarking Financial Numerical Reasoning More Credible, Comprehensive and Challenging: Experiments

 \subsection{Error Analysis (RQ2)}

 To better analyze the capabilities and limitations of LRMs on difficult problems in our dataset, we conduct a thorough and comprehensive error analysis.
-This analysis is based on 80 DeepSeek-R1 failure cases under PoT, with stratified sampling (20 \emph{Easy} /20 \emph{Medium} /40 \emph{Hard}).
+This analysis is based on 80 DeepSeek-R1 failure cases with PoT, with stratified sampling (20 \emph{Easy} /20 \emph{Medium} /40 \emph{Hard}).
 We summarize four types of error in the current LRMs on challenging domain-specific reasoning problems, some of which involve compound errors.
-The detailed error distribution are shown in \autoref{tab:error-distribution}.
-More details of error cases are provided in Appendix \ref{app:error_case}.
+The detailed error distribution is shown in \autoref{tab:error-distribution}.
+More details of error cases are provided in Appendix \ref{app:error_case}. \begin{itemize} [leftmargin=*] \itemsep0em \item \textbf{Misunderstanding of Problem}: The model incorrectly interprets the question and context due to a lack of financial knowledge.